Defining the Analytical Target Profile

 Analytical target profile criteria for judging the quality of results generated by analytical methods are framed in an optimization paradigm by illustrating the ATP criteria as a loss function.
 In the case where specifications are based on quality arguments and process capability, a probability-defined loss function is useful for providing a direct measurement of risk for making incorrect inferences.
 Three ATP criteria from recent literature are compared.

 The International Conference on Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH) Q8: “Pharmaceutical Development,” defines the quality target product profile (QTPP) as the basis of pharmaceutical product development.
-The QTPP is intended to define quality criteria appropriate for the intent of the product: purity, sterility, stability, route of administration, dosage form, bioavailability, and strength.
+The QTPP is intended to define quality criteria appropriate for the intent of the product: purity, sterility, stability, route of administration, dosage form, bioavailability, and strength.1 Similarly, quantitative analytical methods, the measurement system in pharmaceutical development, require a clear indication of the quality of results generated by the method.

 Analogous to the QTPP, an analytical target profile (ATP) can be a tool to define a priori quality criteria for results generated by analytical methods.
-The ATP is not a necessary method validation criterion; ICH Q2 discusses the analytical method characteristics that should be considered during procedure validation: accuracy, precision, specificity, detection limit, quantitation limit, linearity, and range.
+The ATP is not a necessary method validation criterion; ICH Q2 discusses the analytical method characteristics that should be considered during procedure validation: accuracy, precision, specificity, detection limit, quantitation limit, linearity, and range.2 Each attribute should be measured as appropriate, dependent upon the purpose of the method.

 Predefined method criteria should also be linked to the product specifications with which the method is associated.
 Pharmaceutical specifications are commonly based on regulatory requirements and process capability.
 In these cases, specifications do not delineate the point at which clinical significance begins or ends.
 When specifications are established in this way and method variability is constrained to reasonable levels (the current practice), the main risk of making a wrong decision based on test data resides with the suppliers, in the form of false out-of-specification results.

-Identifying required analytical method output in terms of the final result provides a pragmatic target for development and intended use.
+Identifying required analytical method output in terms of the final result provides a pragmatic target for development and intended use.3 This article illustrates an approach for defining a quality criterion that translates the deviation from a target risk into a verifiable performance measure.

 * United States Pharmacopeia, European Pharmacopoeia, and Japanese Pharmacopoeia